Parents and students,

 This page has been developed to provide you with basic information about the Keystone Exams.

-Students in the graduating class of 2017 and younger are under the state mandate which states that in order to receive a diploma in the state of Pennsylvania and the Springfield SD, students must demonstrate proficiency on three exams: Algebra, Biology and Literature.
+Students are under the state mandate which states that in order to receive a diploma in the state of Pennsylvania and the Springfield SD, students must demonstrate proficiency on three exams: Algebra, Biology and Literature.

 Their is no particular grade level at which a student takes these exams but rather these exams are "End of Course" exams or at a point deemed appropriate by the district.
 Once a student takes an exam, the district is notified of their performance.
 The exams are evaluated by an independent agency not affiliated with the school district.